 Linear regression without scikit-learn#

 In this notebook, we introduce linear regression.
-Before presenting the available scikit-learn classes, we will provide some insights with a simple example.
-We will use a dataset that contains measurements taken on penguins.
+Before presenting the available scikit-learn classes, here we provide some insights with a simple example.
+We use a dataset that contains measurements taken on penguins.

 Note